dhayden3/hello-world/README.md

 # hello-world
-This is a brief tutorial for using GitHub
+This is the begining of the my GitHub learning so that I can have well enough understanding to complete the CODE2040 project.

+It's all about the $$$Franklin'$$$